makersacademy/chitter-challenge/README.md

 Wrote a feature test for a new user to attempt to sign up with an existing username, expecting a notice to be raised on the new user page.
 Red.

+- Added user_name to the validates helper method.
+- Updated the flash notice text to cover both scenarios.

+Green.

 ## Reflections